vdeval/D-Wave-Examples/README.md

 # D-Wave-Examples
-D-Wave example applications taken from D-Wave documentation
+Experiments based on example applications available in D-Wave documentation.
 ## Purpose
-This repository contains a set of examples extracted from D-Wave documentation, each one encoding the solution of an optimization problem.
+This repository contains prototype applications originated from examples extracted from D-Wave documentation.
+In some cases D-Wave examples are used and replicated directly, with the purpose of mastering all the techniques used in that code.
+In other cases the techniques used in a D-Wave example are used as a base to be applied for another problem.

 Each problem is described in this README file, with the following structure:
 1. Problem Description
 1. Mathematical formulation of objective function and constraints
 1. D-Wave workflow: which model, which solver, any pre processing, any post processing